What Is a "Translator" and What Does That Mean for Radio of Hope?

 The next steps in this process are an initial RF feasibility study, by an accredited engineering firm, to see if any FM channels may be available in a specific area.
 In the Pacific Northwest the airways are already congested with existing stations in Seattle, Tacoma, Vancouver and Victoria to be considered.
 In the past this initial type of study has been in the $350 - $650 range.
 Although, admittedly a gamble, the initial and detailed survey processes are the best that can be done as we seek every opportunity to reach more people.

-If there are available FM channels, then a thoroughly detailed study is commissioned to ascertain the specific transmitter location, FM channel and power level combination that might "fit" and be approved by the FCC.
+If there appear to be available FM channels, then a thoroughly detailed study is commissioned to ascertain the specific transmitter location, FM channel and power level combination that might "fit" and be approved by the FCC.
 Even so-called "clear" channels can be subject to conditions that render them unusable.
-This more complicated study can be in the additional $1,500 - $2,500.00 or more range depending upon the complexity and time required to do the engineering work.
+A channel that does not cause interference may still be subject to interference from other existing stations.
+This more detailed study can be in the additional $1,500 - $2,500.00 or more range depending upon the complexity and time required to do the engineering work.

 Many applications rise or fall depending upon the quality of the engineering studies done and we have chosen our engineering firm carefully.
-One required part of the application process is having a guaranteed location on which to propose operation.
+One required part of the application process is having a reasonably-guaranteed location on which to propose operation.
 In most cases this requires tower or roof-top space approval and possible rental.
+However, private land is also an option.
 Cost varies based upon the specific location and owner requirements.
 It's one more thing to think about.

 Transmitter